cu-asl/ipcx/README.md

 2.Install [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)

-3.Copy our library that located in [/lib](https://github.com/CUASL/ipcx/tree/master/lib) on our github to your project directory
+3.Copy our library files that located in [lib](https://github.com/CUASL/ipcx/tree/master/lib) on our github to your project directory.

 ## Usage